danglam88/buy-01/README.md

 - Homepage `/home` - Once a user is authenticated, he/she will be directed to homepage.
 A simple view to display all products.
 - Seller Product Management `/product-dashboard` - If a user is authenticated as seller, he/she will be able to create products and manage their products.
 - User Profile `/user-dashboard` - Users can view and update their information.
+- My Orders `/my-orders` - Sellers and users can use this page to view, manage, and check the status and history of their orders.
+Sellers can confirm or cancel their requested orders, while users can cancel, view, and redo their successful orders.
+- Cart `/cart` - Users have the ability to add products from the home page to their cart.
+In the cart, users can view the added products, their prices, change product quantities, and see the total price.
+Users can then choose home delivery and proceed to checkout.
+The cart is sent to sellers and awaits approval.
+During this pending process, users can cancel the order on the `/my-orders` page.
+Once the order is fulfilled, users cannot cancel their order anymore.

 ## Back-end Specifications